Yossi Beilin

 Beilin was a significant figure in the 1990s Israeli–Palestinian peace process.
 Then serving as Deputy Foreign Minister, he participated in the back-channel negotiations that eventually led to the adoption of the 1993 Oslo Accords, a framework agreement to end the Israeli–Palestinian conflict.

 Biography

-Beilin was raised in Tel Aviv in a liberal household.
+Beilin was raised in Tel Aviv in a liberal traditional household, the son of Tzvi and Zehava (Bregman) Beilin, immigrants from Poland.
 At the age of bar mitzvah, he adopted a more rigorously religious life, though did not choose to wear a yarmulke (traditional Jewish cap).
 He studied in Herzliya Gymnasium school.
 In the Israel Defense Forces (IDF), he served in the signal corps and participated in the Six-Day War (1967) in Sinai in Division 8.
 In the Yom Kippur War (1973) he served in the army headquarters.
 The trauma of the war shook his faith and he stopped living a religious lifestyle.

 Public life

 In 1969 Beilin began his career as a journalist for the newspaper Davar and in 1977 entered the political arena as a spokesperson for the Labour Party.
 Following the 1984 election of Prime Minister Shimon Peres, he served as Cabinet Secretary and in 1986 became director of the Ministry of Foreign Affairs.

 During this period he worked to distance Israel from the apartheid regime in South Africa.
 In 1988 Beilin was elected to the Knesset by the Labour Party.
 He was appointed Deputy Minister of Finance, a position he held until the dissolution of the National Unity Government in 1990.

 While in the Labour Party, Beilin, along with Yair Hirschfeld and Ron Pundak established the Economic Cooperation Foundation (ECF).

 Since 2018, Beilin is the Chairman of Hillel Student Organization in Israel.